andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-10.md

 ---
 title: 10.
 Crafting a Photogaphic Narrative
-subtitle: >-
-  Humans have been sharing stories since time immemorial, by word of mouth, paintings, books, and eventually the camera.
-Every image tells a story, but are you telling stories with your images?
+subtitle: 'Every image tells a story, but are you telling stories with your images?'
 date: '2021-06-01'
 categories: []
 tags: []